What is the origin of computers?

 Technology revolution in the 20th century.

 The story of the British scientist Alan Turing is an interesting one for those who’ve never really read about the role “computers” played during the World War II era.
-It was Turing who in 1936 popularized the idea that we can use a machine to calculate pretty much any data a human could need – especially German military communications to defend the UK from ongoing invasion.
+It was Turing who in 1936 popularized the idea that we could use a machine to calculate pretty much any data a human could need – especially German military communications to defend the UK from ongoing invasion.

 As such, he and other inventors worked during World War II to crack intercepted enemy communications with a device called the Turing-Welchman Bombe.
 Code-breaking is still a hot topic in our modern-day with the invention of sophisticated encryption to secure digital communications, which is every bit as crucial as Turing’s efforts to break the Enigma code in the 1940s.

-Nevertheless, in America, John Vincent Atanasoff submitted a grant proposal in 1937 to build a computer that operated solely on electricity, not electro-mechanical components that would easily break and damage the device.
+Nevertheless, in America, John Vincent Atanasoff submitted a grant proposal in 1937 to build a computer that operated solely on electricity, not on electro-mechanical components that would easily break and damage the device.
 From that point on, computers evolved into hulking beasts weighing tons with iterations developed by researchers at Harvard, Iowa State University, and others; however, one thing was missing – instructions.

 Thus, it was necessary to develop a computational language, and Grace Hooper in 1953 stepped up to the challenge to create COBOL (Common, Business-Oriented Language), the original computer code.
-In her posthumous Presidential Medal of freedom citation Hopper was named the “First Lady of Software”.
+In her posthumous Presidential Medal of Freedom, citation Hopper was named the “First Lady of Software”.

 A New Age.

 There were a number of early computers based on similar designs.
-In April of 1950, the 1101 designed by ERA was the first commercially produced computer built by Remington-Rand.
-However, what is generally accepted as the first “general-purpose computer” is credited to Britain’s Ferranti Mark I. Some of the other models that were produced through included Univac 1, LEO-1 by J. Lyons & Company, Johnniac, and IBM’s 650 and model 701.
+In April of 1950, 1101 designed by ERA was the first commercially produced computer built by Remington-Rand.
+However, what is generally accepted as the first “general-purpose computer” is credited to Britain’s Ferranti Mark I. Some of the other models that were produced included Univac 1, LEO-1 by J. Lyons & Company, Johnniac, and IBM’s 650 and model 701.

 In the 1960s, the US military took an interest in computer technology as a way to improve their own research capabilities, developing the ARPAnet project, which stood for Advanced Research Projects Agency Network.
 The ARPAnet was the first network, available for military use only.
 Among many others, the primary goal was to transmit information from one computer to another over long distances and streamline computations even further.
-By this time nearly half of all the computers were IBM’s.
+By this time nearly half of all computers were IBM.